Cinecom/ConsumesManager/README.md

-## KNOWN BUGS: Some items are not tracked | Some icons are wrong | Lots of consumes missing - Updating this in the upcoming days

 # ConsumesTracker
 Created with ♥ by Horyoshi for World of Warcraft 1.12 Turtle WoW Tracks your inventory, bank and mail for consumables.
 Works through multiple characters on the same account.